|Monday||9:00 AM||-||8:00 PM|

 It is a place where teenagers can meet friends, access free computers for e-mail and Internet or just chill out.

-is a showcase, fully accessible, new children’s library with a special area for under 5’s.
+is a showcase, fully accessible, new children’s library.

 The historic lecture theatre has been transformed into a stunning and imaginative environment for children of all ages to discover a wealth of story books, information books and picture books.